 Where should the dance floor go?

 One of the most common mistakes at any event is placing the DJ away from the dance floor.
 There are two reasons this is a horrible, no good, very bad idea.
-Firstly you want to have loudest area in the room be the dance floor not the area where guests are seated.
+For starters you want to have loudest area in the room be the dance floor not the area where guests are seated.
 Placing the DJ and speakers at the edge of the dance floor ensures that this happens.
-Secondly for a DJ to properly read the crowd they have to keep an eye on the dancers and an ear on the volume.
+Additionally, for a DJ to properly read the crowd they have to keep an eye on the dancers and an ear on the volume.
 Again this is best done from the edge of the dance floor.

 Make a check list with all of the following to avoid surprises at your event!